 - Accounting Treatment

-To get a better understanding of the treasury stock, it is important to know some related terms.
+To better understand the treasury stock, it is important to know some related terms.

 Authorized capital is the total number of shares that the company can lawfully issue.

-Of the total authorized capital, the number of shares that the company actually issues to the public is called issued shares.
+The number of shares that the company actually issues to the public is called issued shares of the total authorized capital.
 The company keeps the difference between the two in reserve for any future use.

 Outstanding shares are also similar to the issued shares.
 But, the difference between the two gets evident when a company buys back the shares.
 The repurchased shares (or the treasury stock) remain issued but are no longer outstanding.
 If the company decides to retire the treasury stock, then it can’t re-issue these shares.